Whether you have been working with wood all your life or just getting started, having the proper tools is a must to do the job right.

 You will need to be careful and wear safety goggles to prevent the chips from the wood from getting in your eyes.

-2- Clamp
+2- Clamps

 The clamp is designed to hold materials in place.
 This includes materials that need to be secured for all types of woodworking.

-Clamps come in all different sizes from tiny ones used by surgeons to massive ones used by lumberjacks.
+Clamps come in all different sizes, from tiny ones used by surgeons to massive ones used by lumberjacks.

 3- Hammer

-Perhaps the most recognizable and one of the more versatile tools on this list, the hammer is primarily used to drive nails, pull the nails out from the walls if they have a claw feature, and break apart materials for different uses.
+You can use them primarily to drive nails, pull them out from the walls (if they have a claw feature), and break apart materials for different uses.

 There are different types of hammers, so you will need the right one for the task at hand.